kedeisha1/kedeisha1.github.io/_posts/2021-12-20-Inventory.md

 This is a mock dashboard showcasing inventory and national sales insights.

 This is just a glimpse.
-Check My full dashboard [here](https://public.tableau.com/app/profile/kedeisha/viz/SilvertoneChallenge2/Dashboard1?publish=yes)
+Check out my full dashboard [here](https://public.tableau.com/app/profile/kedeisha/viz/SilvertoneChallenge2/Dashboard1?publish=yes)